AnthonyCxx/Notes-and-Writeups/Python/Control Flow/Conditionals.md

 ## The 'Ternary Operator', \_\_ if \_\_ else \_\_
 Python doesn't have a [ternary operator](https://www.freecodecamp.org/news/c-ternary-operator/), more of a ternary structure. <br />
 The structure '\_\_ if \_\_ else \_\_' returns the first argument if the second argument is _True_ — otherwise it returns the third argument.

-The ternary structure is especially useful for compressed conditionals in [list comprehension](https://www.programiz.com/python-programming/list-comprehension).
 ```Python
 x = 10
 y = 20